How to Season Your Heatlie BBQ Hot Plate

 - Rinse and dry hotplate.

-- Turn on the barbecue and apply an even layer of vegetable or cooking oil with a scraper or brush across the whole plate.
+- Turn on the barbecue and apply an even layer of cooking oil (canola, peanut, avocado work well - avoid olive) with a scraper or brush across the whole plate.
 Turn both burners to high and heat for 2 minutes.

 - Turn off the barbecue.